-We have audited the financial statements of the governmental activities and the general fund of the CalSAWS Consortium JPA (Authority) for the year ended June 30, 2021 and have issued our report thereon dated, March 30, 2022.
+We have audited the financial statements of the governmental activities and the general fund of the California Statewide Automated Welfare System Consortium JPA (Authority) as of and for the year ended June 30, 2022, and have issued our report thereon dated March 28, 2023.
 Professional standards require that we advise you of the following matters relating to our audit.